alwaysdata/documentation/languages/deno/configuration/index.en.md

 ## HTTP deployment

 To deploy an HTTP application with Deno, create a *Deno* type site in the **Web > Sites** section.

+{{< fig "images/deno.png" "Type de site Deno">}}

 You need to specify the command that will start your Deno application, for example:

 ```
 deno run --allow-env --allow-net $HOME/myapp/index.ts